multitudes/combine-for-rainy-days/README.md

 })
 ```

-### 4 Updating the User Interface

-SwiftUI is so tightly integrated with Combine that it can be really difficult to understand where Combine ends and SwiftUI begins.

-#### Creating publishers for your model and data.
+### 4 Updating the User Interface - Creating publishers for your model and data.

 There are two Subject publishers in the framework.
 - The `PassthroughSubject`.Subjects in Combine have a `send(_:)` method and that allows you to send values down the publisher’s stream of values.